Applelo/vite-plugin-browser-sync/README.md

 ## 🚀 Features

-- ⚡ Fully integrate in your ViteJS environment
+- ⚡ Fully integrated in your ViteJS environment
 - 👌 Zero config available for common use cases
 - ✨ All the [BrowserSync features](https://browsersync.io/)
 - 🙌 Support for BrowserSync `proxy` and `snippet` mode
-- 🔥 Liberty to manage BrowserSync options
+- 🔥 Freedom to manage BrowserSync options
 - 🎛️ Can run on `dev`, `preview` or `build --watch`

 ## 📦 Install